 Do you find painting skies easy?

-Don’t Be a Slave of the Photo
+Don’t Be a Slave to the Photo

 If you are painting from a photo, feel free to leave out elements that are in the photo but are not helping the composition.
-It’s often a good idea to edit the shape of clouds, move trees, smooth a coast line, etc.
+It’s often a good idea to edit the shape of clouds, move trees, smooth a coastline, etc.

 Be open to changes that are good for the overall composition of your picture.
 Your painting will not be hanging next to the reference photo, no one will know if the cloud was rounder or the trees were all the same size.